 my field recordings works contain nature’s sounds with this particular intention/communication in mind. the field recordist in the role of a mediator. aesthetic choices are but departing points. the quality of attention defines the quality of experience. of hearing. of listening and understanding. then the exploration may begin.

 tongues speaking, senses responding, resonating and reverberating. immersion - being part of something.

 the field recordings LIVE set uses raw and untreated sounds of nature, mainly of insects but also of amphibians, mammals, wind, water and weather. recordings made in national parks and natural environments in Thailand, Vietnam, Indonesia, Ecuador and Switzerland are magnified, layered, juxtaposed and formed into a composition, revealing a rich sonic world that takes you onto an hallucinant journey. an accompanying text (which comes on a leaflet that is distributed in the audience at the end of the set) relates the importance of the insect world to human existence

 field recordings feature frequently in dp’s work. the albums listed here contain untreated field recordings exclusively

-note: the recordings on these releases have been equalised and often arranged - often they’re also just straightforward, one-take, single recordings. sometimes panning is used. no other audio treatments, effects or manipulations have been applied, and no compression.
+note: the recordings on these releases have been equalised and sometimes arranged - sometimes they’re also just straightforward, one-take, single recordings. no other audio treatments, effects or manipulations have been applied, and no compression.